It’s time… time for more fabulous drag queens!

 Why didn’t she win?
 Kennedy not making the final three is even more impossible to explain than Chi Chi!
-Despite a pervasively negative attitude, Kennedy had delivered a jaw-dropping performance all season long when she was passed over (in a gorgeous dress) for the lackluster Pearl.
+Despite a pervasively negative attitude, Kennedy had delivered a jaw-dropping performance all season long leading up to her being passed over (in a gorgeous dress) for the lackluster Pearl.
 To this day it stands out as the worst choice RuPaul has ever made heading into the finals.

-Strengths: Kennedy may be the best lip sync artist in the history of Drag Race, combining terrific lips with a remarkable athleticism to her dancing.
-She has a seemingly endless closet thanks to years of pageant competitions.
+Strengths: Kennedy is one of the best high energy lip sync artists in the history of Drag Race, combining terrific lips with a remarkable athleticism to her dancing.
+She also has a seemingly endless closet of gorgeous (and, also, outlandish) fashions, thanks to years of pageant competitions.
 She’s also hilarious and a terrific singer.

 All-Stars Outlook: I love Kennedy and I think she deserves an uncontested spot in the Drag Race Hall of Fame over every other queen here with the possible exception of Shangela.

 Then why do I have her ranked in the middle of the pack?

 Kennedy was already at her peak in Season 7.
 Sure, she has more money now and she says she’s embraced the wackier elements of her performances.
 She has validation, and given her occasional bad attitude on Season 7 maybe that makes a huge difference.
 Yet, from her video packages she feels like the same old member of the Bitter Old Lady Brigade – and that’s not going to charm the judges or the other queens, who will definitely be gunning for her.